How the Driver and Vehicle Standards Agency (DVSA) earned recognition scheme works, how to apply, and what happens when you've joined.

 - fail to complete a periodic audit within the timeframe

-- don’t provide access to your maintenance systems and data
+- do not provide access to your maintenance systems and data

 The removal process